We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - a procedure, like a pelvic exam

-Polyps are small abnormal tissue growths that can occur in a number of places, including the cervix and uterus.
+Polyps are small tissue growths that can occur in multiple places, including the cervix and uterus.
 Most polyps are benign, or noncancerous.

 - light bleeding after sex